Kros-sk/Kros.Libs/Kros.KORM/README.md

 ### Model builder

-For materialisation Kros.KORM uses IModelFactory, that creates factory for creating and filling your POCO objects.
+For materialisation Kros.KORM uses `IModelFactory`, that creates factory for creating and filling your POCO objects.

-By default DynamicMethodModelFactory is implemented, which uses dynamic method for creating delegates.
+By default `DynamicMethodModelFactory` is implemented, which uses dynamic method for creating delegates.

-If you want to try some other implementation (for example based on reflexion) you can redefine property Database.DefaultModelFactory.
+If you want to try some other implementation (for example based on reflexion) you can redefine property `Database.DefaultModelFactory`.

 ```c#
 Database.DefaultModelFactory = new ReflectionModelfactory();